 Fully furnished properties more often than not include additional items such as beds, sofas and a television.
 It is important that you discuss with the landlord the level of furnishing that will be provided beforehand and how much it would cost.

 State of the property: Inspect your options in person.
 Check if there are any signs of a leaking roof or a pest infestation.
 You should also check if there are cracks in the ceiling or in the walls.

 While this may not necessarily mean that the property is structurally unsound, you should bring it up beforehand with the landlord, especially if you still, for some reason, plan to rent it.
 Check with the landlord to see if he or she will take responsibility for the rectification works, if necessary, including expenses.

-Neighbourhood: When you do go for a rental viewing, make sure to observe the neighbourhood of the rental property you are viewing.
-If you are not tolerant of noise in the neighbourhood, you may want to make sure that the property you are renting is not located near basketball courts or soccer pitches or next to a busy road.
+Neighborhood: When you do go for a rental viewing, make sure to observe the neighborhood of the rental property you are viewing.
+If you are not tolerant of noise in the neighborhood, you may want to make sure that the property you are renting is not located near basketball courts or soccer pitches or next to a busy road.

-You should be sure that you are comfortable living in the neighbourhood that your rental property is located in, which means taking note of your closest neighbours as well.
+You should be sure that you are comfortable living in the neighborhood that your rental property is located in, which means taking note of your closest neighbors as well.
 If you can imagine yourself living there, then the property is worth considering.